chadgauth/portfolio/src/content/blog/git-good.md

 handlePauseEvent();
 ```

-Recognizing this, Professor CodeWise enlightened him, "Look here, Dr. Gitgood, you have essentially the same logic for `play` and `pause`.
-This is a classic case of DRY (Don't Repeat Yourself) principle violation.
+Pointing at the code, Colonel CodeWise grumbled, "Look here, GitGood, you have essentially the same logic for `play` and `pause`.
+This is a textbook violation of the DRY principle.
 Refactor this to a single function that toggles the play state."

 ```javascript
 function handleVideoEvent(eventType) {